grantcarthew/node-scalable-blob-store/README.md

 ## Rationale

 After researching user file storage, or blob storage, for a web application I was working on I discovered the most common solution used by web developers is to create an account with a cloud service provider.
-After creating an account with such providers as [Amazon S3](https://aws.amazon.com/s3/), [Google Cloud Storage](https://cloud.google.com/storage/), or [Azure Storage](https://azure.microsoft.com/en-us/services/storage/), they just stash all their users files there.
+After creating an account with such providers as [Amazon S3][amazones3-url], [Google Cloud Storage][googlecloud-url], or [Azure Storage][azurestorage-url], they just stash all their users files there.

 I researched the price of cloud storage and decided I wanted a free local version that would scale if needed.

-I looked at a number of existing solutions such as [filestorage](https://github.com/petersirka/node-filestorage) but was unhappy with the scalability of these solutions.
-Most are only designed for a single server and would cause write conflicts if a distributed file system or cluster file system like [GlusterFS](http://www.gluster.org/) was used as the backend file system.
+I looked at a number of existing solutions such as [filestorage][filestorage-url] but was unhappy with the scalability of these solutions.
+Most are only designed for a single server and would cause write conflicts if a distributed file system or cluster file system like [GlusterFS][glusterfs-url] was used as the backend file system.

 On a long car trip I was thinking about a solution for my blob storage and came up with `scalable-blob-store`.